reactome/icon-validator/README.md

 ## What is the Reactome Icon Validator

-Reactome improves the graphical representation of higher-level pathways in the Reactome pathway browser with the idea of [icon library](https://reactome.org/icon-info/icons-guidelines), this project is meant to validate the structure and value of each icon metadata file.
+Reactome improves the graphical representation of higher-level pathways in the Reactome pathway browser with the idea of [icon library](https://reactome.org/icon-info/icons-guidelines), this project is meant to validate the structure and value of each icon XML file.

-#### icon xml
+#### icon XML file
 The correct xml file should have the following structure:
 ```html
 <metadata>